AllenLiu20210507/Admob-Vungle-iOS/README.md

 NSString* const rewardPlacement = @"";
 NSString* const bannerPlacement = @""; // Requires SDK 6.5+
 ```
+2.Update your Info.plist
+Update your Admob AppId in your Info.plist

-Run the commmand below with your terminal
+3.Run the commmand below with your terminal
 ```
 pod install --repo-update
 ```